eth-cscs/spack-batteries-included/README.md

 # 🔋 Spack with batteries included (linux/x86_64)

-[Spack](https://github.com/spack/spack) is a build tool, and build tools should be trivial to install.
+[Spack](https://github.com/spack/spack) is a package manager, and package managers should be trivial to install.

-This repo offers a single file executable for Spack:
+This repo offers a single, static executable for Spack:

 ```console
 $ wget -qO spack.x https://github.com/haampie/spack-batteries-included/releases/download/develop/spack-x86_64.x